NatTuck/khoury-ntuck/courses/2019/01/cs4550/guides/deployment-checklist.md

  - The release can then be run either in place or by copying the release file to another identical machine.

+Setting up a systemd service:

+ - Make sure you have a working start script using "foreground"
+ - Create a service file (see template in memory repo)
+ - Copy it to /etc/systemd/system/yourapp.service
+ - Enable it with: systemctl enable yourapp.service
+ - Start it with: service yourapp start

 # The Actual Documentation

 Elixir/Phoenix Deployment: